Skip to main content

 Liquids are less messy than loose powders but it’s easy to use too much, and they’re probably the heaviest option of all detergent forms, being largely water, resulting in higher transport emissions.
 Another obvious drawback is the plastic bottles.

-Although plastic bottles are now widely collected for recycling in the UK, recent revelations from Greenpeace about UK plastic recycling ending up in incinerators or being dumped abroad adds to the argument that reduction and reuse are the only sensible ways forward.
+Plastic bottles are generally an awkward shape for shipping, resulting in further transportation emissions.
+And although plastic bottles are now widely collected for recycling in the UK, this doesn't remove the issue of microplastics causing environmental damage.
+Stories about UK plastic recycling ending up in incinerators or being dumped abroad also add to the argument that reduction and reuse are the only sensible ways forward.

 Finish was the only company to sell detergent gel in a plastic bottle.